envisioning/vocab/vocab/gcn-graph-convolutional-networks.md

 ---
 category: ARCH, CORE
+generality:
+- 0.74
+- 0.72
+- 0.7
+- 0.68
+- 0.66
+- 0.64
+- 0.62
 slug: gcn
 summary: Class of neural networks designed to operate on graph-structured data, leveraging convolutional layers to aggregate and transform features from graph nodes and their neighbors.
 title: GCN (Graph Convolutional Networks)
 ---